jingliao132/IABC-lab/research.md

 header-img: "img/home-bg.jpg"
 ---

-The IABC is divided into four research groups of interests.
+The IABC is divided into four research groups.
 * Business and Service Design
 * Intelligence and Design
 * Human-Computer Interaction Design